cnabio/cnab-spec/106-declarative-images.md

 COPY bundle.json /cnab/bundle.json
 ```

 The `cnab/armbase` middleware provides the tools necessary for executing Azure Resource Manager (ARM) templates.
-Consequently, the present CNAB bundle _may_ have imperative components.
+Consequently, the present CNAB bundle MAY have imperative components.

 The middleware image (`cnab/armbase`) contains tooling that looks in predefined locations for ARM templates, and understands how to install, upgrade, and uninstall those resources.